lanukim/lanukim.github.io/index.md

 ### Social and conceptual networks in academia
 **Lanu Kim**, Sanne Smith, Linus Dahlander, and Daniel McFarland.
 “A Network Ecology of Scholar Collaborations.” [under review]

-**Lanu Kim**1, Hancheng Cao1, and Daniel McFarland.
-“Rediscovering Aristotle: Are We Creating New Science or Repackaging Old Science?”
-[1 co-first author]
+**Lanu Kim**^, Hancheng Cao^, and Daniel McFarland.
+“Rediscovering Aristotle: Are We Creating New Science or Repackaging Old Science?” [^ co-first author]

 Vivek Kulkarni, **Lanu Kim**, Daniel McFarland.
 "Modeling Tie Dynamics in Ideational Spaces of Scientific Fields - A Network Theoretic Approach." [draft ready]

 ### Technology and society
 **Lanu Kim**.
 “Geographical Locations of Occupations and Information and Communication Technology: Do Online Tools Impact Where People in the U.S. Live and Work?” [under review]

-### Social structural of peripheral academia
+### Knowledge structure of peripheral academia
 **Lanu Kim**, Sue-yeon Song.
 2020.
 “Is Korean Academia Unique?: Comparison of Knowledge Discourses between Korean and International Sociology.” _Korean Journal of Sociology_ 54(4):1-40. (in Korean) [Link](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE10502123)

 ### Korean society